aws-samples/mainframe-data-utilities/README.md

 The purpose of this project is to create a series of scripts to handle EBCDIC files migrated from mainframes or AS/400 platforms.

 extract-ebcdic-to-ascii.py is the first script/tool of this project.
-It uses a json parameter file to slice an EBCDIC fixed length file and unpack its contents.
+It uses a json parameter file to slice a fixed length EBCDIC file and unpack its contents.

 ## Status